 Robert J. Long is one of the most highly regarded municipal lawyers currently practicing in Lake County.
-Current clients include the villages of Antioch and Winthrop Harbor and the Town of Newport.
+Current clients include the City of Waukegan and the villages of Antioch and Winthrop Harbor.

-Not one to take “no” for an answer, Mr. Long is willing and capable of taking an adverse ruling and convincing an appellate court to reverse a local trial judge’s decision.
+Not one to take "no" for an answer, Mr. Long is willing and capable of taking an adverse ruling and convincing an appellate court to reverse a local trial judge's decision.
 On the other hand, he is also more than capable of explaining in clear terms to an appellate panel why a favorable ruling from a trail court should be sustained when a strong adversary is claiming the exact opposite.
-Having handled the substantial number of appeals that he has, gives Mr. Long the confidence and depth of knowledge to tackle any novel issue and to prosecute or defend any civil action.
+The substantial number of appeals that Mr. Long has handled gives him the confidence and depth of knowledge to tackle any novel issue and to prosecute or defend any civil action.

 Illinois State Bar, 1981